-Getting the opportunity to dive to an old sunken church is something that you won’t get to do everywhere.
+Getting the opportunity to dive into an old sunken church is something that you won’t get to do everywhere.

 Well, in Georgia, that is absolutely possible!

-But before we get in the nitty-gritty, here’s a short history of the underwater church, which is sunk in the Zhingavli Reservoir.
-The Zhingavli Reservoir on the Georgia border road just in the outskirts of Tbilisi was actually built on old villages.
+But before we get in the nitty-gritty, here’s a short history of the underwater church sunk in the Zhingavli Reservoir.
+The Zhingavli Reservoir on the Georgia border road just in Tbilisi’s outskirts was actually built on old villages.

-During the monsoon reason when the water levels are high, it is the best time to dive to the underwater church.
+When the water levels are high during the monsoon season, it is the best time to dive to the underwater church.
 Being not-a-good diver, I was forced to skip this adventure, but many of my group members went for it, and they absolutely loved it!

 The church is quite near to the main viewpoint towards the mountains on the right.
 This activity has to be booked in advance, and it is not permitted to dive to the church independently, though there are people who still do that.
 As the water levels are dropping in the reservoir, the underwater church is predicted to be emerging out of the water in the next five to seven years.

-Though there is a lot of more adventures that Georgia has to offer, but these five were my favorite.
-Another reason that these top ideas for what to do in Georgia made the list is the fact that the places are located in close vicinity with each other and therefore, it becomes easier to visit all the adventure spots.
-This area is also the most tourist-favorite stretch of Georgia so commuting, on the whole, is very stress-free.
+Though there are many more adventures on offer in Georgia, these five were my favorite.
+Another reason that these top ideas for what to do in Georgia made my list is the fact that the places are located in close vicinity to each other.
+Therefore, it becomes easier to visit all the adventure spots.
+This area is also the most tourist-favorite stretch of Georgia, so commuting, on the whole, is very stress-free.

 I hope I was able to help you know a little more about what Georgia has to offer.
-Being a very underrated country, the tourists confine themselves just to the culture and food diversity of Georgia, but if you step out of Tbilisi, Georgia is nothing but a giant untouched playground for adrenaline lovers like me waiting to be explored.Share
+Being a very underrated country, so many tourists confine themselves just to the capital of Georgia.
+But, if you step out of Tbilisi, Georgia is nothing but a giant untouched playground for adrenaline lovers!